kjdaniels0127/Data-Rocks/README.md

    After sharing the data insights this is when the stakeholder or client can take action based on the data-driven recommendations.

    ## 🔧 Tools & Skills Demonstrated:
-- **Excel**: Pivot Tables, XLOOKUP, IF statements, Charts, and Complex Formulas
+- **Excel**: Pivot Tables, XLOOKUP, IF statements, Charts, Macros and Complex Formulas
-- **SQL**: Basic to Intermeidate Queries like Select, From, Where, Concat, column aliasing.
+- **SQL**: Basic to Intermeidate Queries Select, From, Where, Concat, column aliasing.
+SQL Calculations using aggregate functions Sum,Average,Max, and Min of a column.
 - **Tableau/Power BI**: Creating data visualizations like heatmaps, bar graphs, scatterplots, or data summary tables.

 - Check out my branches of excel and SQL to get samples of my excel workbooks and SQL queries I have used for data analysis.